ARaie/AndroidApplicationBasics/README.md

 	* More Java code to NoteActivity(Spinner info comes from pasted files)
 		* R class provides important constants: Layout resources - R.layout, View Id's - R.Id

+## Working with Activities

+* Activity Interaction
+	* Create an intent
+		* Identifies the desired Activity
+		* Can ve just Activity class info
+	* Call startActivity
+		* Pass the intent
+		* Launches Activity matching the intent
+	* Choose ListView and match to whole screen then go to java classes

+* Describing Operations with Intents
+	* Intents need more than just a target

+* Reference Types as Intent Extras
+	* Use Parselable API
+	* describeContents
+		* Indicates spetial behaviour
+		* Generally can return 0
+	* writeToParcel
+		* Receives a Parcel instance